42-AI/Template_Lab/CONTRIBUTING.md

 Your commit messages must follow [Conventional Commit](https://www.conventionalcommits.org/en/v1.0.0/) with the same **`<type>`** than in the issues naming convention above

+if your commit solves an issue, you have to reference it with #ISSUE_NB

 ---
-## BRANCH
+## BRANCHES

+There is 3 types of branches:
+ - `from-issue`
+   - The branch name is created from the issue name
+   - These branches are created from `master`
+   - It's were we code
+   - Once the issue complete they are merged to `master` after a successfull pull request
+ - `master`
+   - It's were are aggregated the new features
+   - It's the only branch from which we can create a pull request to `production`
+ - `production`
+   - This branch should always be working and ready to use
+   - It only accepts pull request from `master`

 Your branch name should always refer to the issue it aims to fix.

-Always base your branch on the master branch.
+Always create your branch from the master branch.
+You work on your branch.
+The CICD needs to be succesful before creating a pull request Your pull request has to be reviewed and approved before merging to master

 ---
 ## MERGE REQUEST